 Landscaping enthusiasts have many options for achieving colorful yards in autumn.
 Yet perhaps nothing else in eastern North America is as intimately associated with the fall foliage season as are the different types of maple trees.
 Although, for all trees, fall foliage color varies based on many factors, like precipitation, temperatures, and more throughout the year at your location.

-Take a look at some of the best varieties when thinking about landscaping ideas for fall colors in your yard.
+Take a look at some of the best types when thinking about landscaping ideas for fall colors in your yard.
+For the sake of variety, some selections were chosen because they offer bonus features beyond fall color.

 Red Maple Trees